Notion Linked Databases: A Complete Guide

 Self-referential filtering in Notion

-One of the most important features that Notion linked databases enable is the use of self-referential filters.
+One of the most important feature that Notion linked databases enable is the use of self-referential filters.

-If you still haven’t got it, let me show you an example.
+If you still haven’t got it, let’s go through an example together.

 Let’s use our Tasks & Projects databases again.
 We need to link these 2 databases together.
 To do that, we add a two-way relation property.